 - UT Night Rides provides free Lyfts away from main campus to your home seven days a week from 12 a.m. to 4 a.m.
 Locations served mirror current UT Shuttle System routes.
 All rides must originate from main campus only.

-- Behavior Concerns and COVID-19 Advice Line (BCCAL), 512-232-5050 is a 24/7 advice line anyone can call to discuss their concerns about a student, faculty or staff’s behavior with trained staff.
-Students can also call BCCAL for assistance with various types of COVID-19 support.
+- Behavior Concerns Advice Line (BCAL), 512-232-5050 is a 24/7 advice line anyone can call to discuss their concerns about a student, faculty or staff’s behavior with trained staff.

 - Review the Active Shooter Response Guide which also includes a video.